-It is not uncommon for business partners to have a falling out.
-There are various reasons why this occurs.
+There are various reasons why a judicial dissolution of a partnership occurs.
 When it does, often the partners are not on speaking terms and have ceased to cooperate in operating the business.
 Consequently, one partner may elect to dissolve the business.
 Judicial dissolution is an effective remedy when the partners cannot reach agreement–either on voluntarily closing down the business or selling out to the other partner.

 Even when a partnership agreement, LLC operating agreement, or corporate articles/bylaws exist for your business and they lay out the terms in which your business may be closed, you may not be able to get your business partner(s) to follow the procedures laid out in your governing documents and a judicial dissolution may be necessary.

 Dissolving a partnership, such as a limited partnership (LP) or general partnership, only requires an individual partner to show the court that it is no longer practical to carry on the activities of the business pursuant to what is laid out in the partnership agreement.
 There are many reasons why this may be the case: one of the partners is not fulfilling his or her duties to the partnership; the activities of the partnership have become illegal; the partnership is not adequately funded; and various other reasons.

 Asking for judicial dissolution of a California LLC or California corporation however, specifically requires that one of the five following elements is met (they are determined and governed by the California Corporations Code):

 - It is not reasonably practicable to carry on the business in conformity with the Article or Operating Agreement.